vb000/llvm-escapade/README-notes.md

 +static RegisterPass<VanillaPass> X("vanilla", "Vanilla Pass");
 ```

-Based on [this](https://llvm.org/docs/WritingAnLLVMPass.html#registering-dynamically-loaded-passes), possibly there is way to load out-of-source passes to the LLVM backend (`llc`).
+Based on [this](https://llvm.org/docs/WritingAnLLVMPass.html#registering-dynamically-loaded-passes), possibly, there is a way to load out-of-source passes to the LLVM backend (`llc`).
 TODO: check this out.

 ## Dev mailing list